VertexC/video-transition-detector/report.md

 So the `chromaticity` enlarges the noise in dark image because the **denominator** (R+G+B) is too small.
 It will regard some minor change in dark images as transition.

 ### Further Improvement

+#### Idea about Wipe in diagonal direction

+The program currently can detect horizontal wipe and vertical wipe automatically.
+And we have considered to move it forward to other direction of wipe.
+For wipe in left-up direction, we can decompose the direction into left and up.
+In this way, the wipe could be detected using hitogram difference via both row and col sampling.
+However, the challenge is, in most condition, as it doesn't wipe in one direction, the change of row and col between frames can be relevantly small.

+One solution is to rotate the frame, in some radians, then wipe can be horizontal or vertical again.
+Another solution is to sampling with smaller frequency.
+Say we only sample the frame numbered 0, 10, 20, 30...
+Then the difference of histogram can be detected with the methods above.
+However, it requires the video itself has a lot frames to sample.

+#### About GUI

+As for time limit, we choose tkinter for GUI.
+But tkinter is relevant unconsistant across platforms and really hard to orgnize the layout.
+Maybe a more elegant way is to use Django or Vue+Flask to make GUI in browser.